Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 with the information that our group gathered on our shared Google Doc.
 Our group also spent time reviewing each other's code, debugging, and ensuring that we're on the same page.

+I spent 40 minutes at home continuing our presentation and reviewing our code.
+Our presentation is mostly complete (missing examples from our actual code).